awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

 **Important**
 You must have an AWS account before you can create a DB instance\.
 If you don't have an AWS account, open [https://aws\.amazon\.com/](https://aws.amazon.com/), and then choose **Create an AWS Account**\.

-In this topic you create a sample SQL Server DB instance\.
+In this topic, you create a sample SQL Server DB instance\.
 You then connect to the DB instance and run a simple query\.
 Finally you delete the sample DB instance\.

 ## Creating a Sample SQL Server DB Instance<a name="CHAP_GettingStarted.Creating.SQLServer"></a>

 In this procedure you use the AWS Management Console to create a sample DB instance\.
-Since you are only creating a sample DB instance, each setting is not fully explained\.
+Because you are only creating a sample DB instance, each setting is not fully explained\.
 For a full explanation of each setting, see [Creating a DB Instance Running the Microsoft SQL Server Database Engine](USER_CreateMicrosoftSQLServerInstance.md)\.

 **To create a DB instance running the Microsoft SQL Server DB engine**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the top right corner of the Amazon RDS console, choose the region in which you want to create the DB instance\.
+1. In the upper\-right corner of the Amazon RDS console, choose the AW Region in which you want to create the DB instance\.

-1. In the navigation pane, choose **Instances**\.
+1. In the navigation pane, choose **Databases**\.

 1. Choose **Create database**\.